joseasoler/imogrify-cmake/README.md

 imogrify is licensed under the Mozilla Public License, v.
 2.0.
 See the [LICENSE](LICENSE) file for details.
 Check the [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) to learn more.

+The repository includes third party dependencies as source code in the thirdparty subfolder.
+Each one of them is under their own license, which is included in their respective folder.

 ## Building

 Building imogrify requires [CMake](https://cmake.org/) and a [compiler with C++20 support](https://en.cppreference.com/w/cpp/compiler_support#cpp20).

+### CMake presets

+imogrify includes a set of CMake presets intended for use in CI, which can also be used for development.
+These presets use [vcpkg](https://github.com/microsoft/vcpkg) to retrieve and build the dependencies.

+To use these presets locally, you will need to [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) and set the environment variable `VCPKG_ROOT` to its path.
+It is recommended to install vcpkg in a short path to avoid building issues with some dependencies.
+Keep in mind that [vcpkg collects telemetry data by default](https://learn.microsoft.com/en-us/vcpkg/about/privacy).
+It is possible to disable it by setting the `VCPKG_DISABLE_METRICS` environment variable.

 ### Dependencies

+imogrify expects to have the following dependencies available to be retrieved through `find_package`.

 * **[Boost.Filesystem](https://www.boost.org/doc/libs/master/libs/filesystem/doc/index.htm)**: Filesystem operations with UTF-8 encoding.
 See [this link](https://www.boost.org/doc/libs/1_86_0/libs/nowide/doc/html/index.html#using_integration) for details.